EPL: Man United's Nemanja Vidic give up title hope

-Manchester United Captain Nemanja Vidic contradicts their manager David Moyes by saying the reigning champions can no longer fight to retain their English Premier League title
+Manchester United Captain Nemanja Vidic contradicts their manager David Moyes by saying that the reigning champions can no longer fight to retain their English Premier League title

 London: Manchester United captain Nemanja Vidic contradicted manager David Moyes by saying the reigning champions could no longer win the Premier League title this season following their defeat by Chelsea.